Hungarian summer bean soup with dill

 • Wash the cherries.

-• Bring to a boil and cook for about 10 minutes on medium heat without the lid.
-Bring to a boil and continue cooking as you add the cloves, cinnamon, ginger, wine, brandy and and cook for 5 more minutes on medium low heat with the lid on.
-We add the ginger, cinnamon and cloves in later because they only need 5 minutes of cooking.
+• Bring to a boil and cook for about 10 minutes on medium heat with the lid.
+Continue cooking as you add the cloves, cinnamon, ginger and and cook for 10 more minutes on low heat with the lid on.
+We add the ginger, cinnamon and cloves in later because they only need 10 minutes of cooking.

-• Turn off the heat.
-Remember to wait for 5 minutes before adding the egg yolk mixture.
+• Turn off the heat and take the cover off.
+Wait for 5-10 minutes before adding the egg yolk to the soup.

-• Mix the yolk with a little liquid from the soup.
-As I mentioned earlier, after 5 minutes, add the egg yolk mixture.
-Stir gently so it is mixed nicely in the soup.
+• Add the egg yolk.
+Mix the yolk with a little liquid from the soup.
+Stir in gently so it is mixed nicely in the soup.

-• Let the pot cool on the counter leaving the cinnamon and the cloves in.
+• Let the pot cool on the counter.

-• Chill in the refrigerator overnight but atleast for a couple of hours.
+• Chill the soup in the refrigerator overnight but at least for a couple of hours.

 • Serve cold with whipped cream.